webix-hub/docs/data/desktop/skins.md

 <img style="margin: 20px auto 20px auto;display: block;box-shadow: #D8D8D8 0px 0px 7px 1px;" src="desktop/skins/web_skin.png"/>

-@seodescr:

-- See more information about [open source html5 framework](https://webix.com) there.

 @metadescr: Learn how you can change the styling of your Webix app by using one of 13 available CSS skins.
 The page contains examples of skins usage along with the samples.
 @doctitle: Styling documentation page: using CSS skins to define the app look.